kizu/kizu.ru/src/posts/2018-10-18-v-14-0/index.en.md

 Feel free to explore the source of my site, or just play with it and wonder how things are done.
 Just be cautious: I didn’t try to write it in an understandable or maintainable way.
 Everything is a prototype, an experiment, a bunch of sticks and rocks glued together.
 There are interesting bits but do not expect a masterful work of art.

 I would like to know what do you think of my site, what seemed to be bad or good, what can be improved and so on.
-I’m open for emails at [kizmarh@ya.ru](mailto:kizmarh@ya.ru), and you can always write to me at twitter: [@kizmarh](@kizmarh).
+I’m open for emails at [kizmarh@ya.ru](mailto:kizmarh@ya.ru), and you can always write to me [on mastodon](https://kizu.dev/@kizu).
 I hope you’ll find something interesting for you here!